 As soon as they’re added to your list, subscribers start providing a lot of useful information about their interests and buying behavior.
 With our signup forms, you can customize fields to collect everything from age and gender to interests and subscription preferences.
 Maybe you have customers who are only interested in receiving emails when there’s a sale on a specific group of products, or subscribers who would prefer biweekly updates to weekly ones.

 Some of the most valuable data your signup form has to offer is how and where subscribers sign up for your list.
-If you’re an e-commerce business with your store connected to MailChimp, knowing where your customers joined your list can give you a better idea of how to communicate with them and where you might want to focus your marketing efforts going forward.
+Here are some tips to help you build an email list.
+If you’re an e-commerce business with your store connected to Mailchimp, knowing where your customers joined your list can give you a better idea of how to communicate with them and where you might want to focus your marketing efforts going forward.

 Segments and groups

 Once you’ve identified smaller collections of people within your larger audience, you’ll be able to create groups and segments to send more relevant campaigns to your recipients—and the more relevant the campaign, the better the results.